By Jasmine Westbrooks, RD and Ashley Carter, RD, of EatWell Exchange, Inc.

 Remember, dressing does not have to be the same every year, so open your fridge and pantry and use vegetables that are going to go bad soon to prevent waste.
 Brussel sprouts, squash, carrots, mushrooms, and onions to name a few.
 If you do use a boxed version as a base, you can spice it up with some herbs, vegetables, and broth to add more nutrients, character, and flavor to your dish.
 You can use mushrooms, sweet potatoes or even apples to make your dressing your own!
 Have fun with flavors and play with herbs until you find the perfect blend.
 This is a fun dish that you can remix every year and continue to add a new spin to.

-Although 2020 may be a different year, as some may not have access to their traditional food and others may not be able to be around their favorite relatives who make the best dishes, this is a time for us to tap into our family traditions and to also learn about and embrace the traditions of different cultures.
+Some may not have access to their traditional food this year.
+And others may not be able to be around their favorite relatives who make the best dishes.
+But this is a time for us to tap into our family traditions and to also learn about and embrace the customs of different cultures.